Article

 In July 2024, a study by Edmund Moody and colleagues at the University of Bristol appeared in Nature Ecology and Evolution that shook the scientific community in a way that has not yet fully penetrated public reporting (Moody, E. R. R., et al., 2024, The nature of the last universal common ancestor and its impact on the early Earth system, Nature Ecology and Evolution, 8, 1654-1666).
 The study examined the last common ancestor of all living organisms on Earth, known by the acronym LUCA, Last Universal Common Ancestor, and delivered results whose consequences have not yet been sufficiently discussed.

 What this LUCA was is even more important.
-The Moody team reconstructed a genome with at least 2.5 megabases encoding approximately 2,600 proteins, a complexity comparable to that of modern bacteria.
-LUCA had a functional immune system, a CRISPR-like system for defending against viruses that presupposes considerable molecular sophistication of its own.
-LUCA was no primitive primordial soup, no simple self-replicating strand, no intermediate stage on the way to complexity.
-LUCA was already fully complex, with everything that entails.
+The Moody team reconstructed a genome of at least 2.5 megabases encoding around 2,600 proteins, a complexity comparable to that of modern bacteria.
+LUCA had a functional early immune system, a CRISPR-like apparatus for defending against viruses that presupposes considerable molecular sophistication of its own.
+LUCA was no primitive primordial soup, no simple self-replicating strand, no obvious intermediate stage on the way to complexity.
+It was already fully complex, with everything that entails.

 And now I raise the question that the study poses without answering.
 How does an organism with 2,600 proteins and an immune system come into existence in 300 million years, on a planet under active asteroid bombardment, without stable oceanic chemistry, without the milieu that many abiogenesis hypotheses assume as a prerequisite?
-And why does it appear complete, complex, fully equipped, without recognizable precursors?
+And why does the earliest entity we can reconstruct already appear complete, complex, fully equipped?

 The Number Nobody Wants to Hear

-Fred Hoyle was an astrophysicist at Oxford University, a declared atheist, and one of the most mathematically rigorous thinkers of the twentieth century.
+Fred Hoyle was an astrophysicist at the University of Cambridge, a declared atheist, and one of the most mathematically rigorous thinkers of the twentieth century.
 He had no religious agenda.
 He had a calculation.
-In his 1982 works, written jointly with astrophysicist N. C. Wickramasinghe, Hoyle calculated the probability that the approximately two thousand enzymes required for the simplest self-sustaining cellular life could arise through random chemical processes (Hoyle, F., and Wickramasinghe, N. C., 1982, Evolution from Space: A Theory of Cosmic Creationism, Simon and Schuster).
+In his work with the astrophysicist N. C. Wickramasinghe, Hoyle calculated the probability that the roughly two thousand enzymes required for the simplest self-sustaining cellular life could arise through random chemical processes (Hoyle, F., and Wickramasinghe, N. C., 1981, Evolution from Space: A Theory of Cosmic Creationism, J. M. Dent and Sons).
 The result was a number: one in ten to the power of forty thousand.

-To put that in context: mathematicians set one in ten to the power of fifty as the threshold below which an event is considered statistically impossible within the physical limits of the known universe.
+To put that in context: a common heuristic, going back to Émile Borel, treats roughly one in ten to the power of fifty as the threshold below which an event can be regarded as negligible on a cosmic scale.
 The total number of atoms in the observable universe is estimated at approximately ten to the power of eighty.
 The age of the universe in seconds is approximately ten to the power of seventeen.
-Neither number comes anywhere close to the combinatorial impossibility that Hoyle had calculated.
+Neither number comes anywhere close to the combinatorial wall that Hoyle had calculated.

 Francis Crick and the Confession of the Century

 In this article, Crick and Orgel argued that life on Earth may have been deliberately seeded by an advanced extraterrestrial civilization.
 Not through meteorite impact, not through random cosmic transport, but intentionally, through a technologically advanced intelligence that had developed space vehicles and brought microorganisms to Earth to establish life here.
-Crick did not formulate this thesis as certainty, but as a seriously pursuable hypothesis: it is possible that life reached the Earth in this way.
+Crick did not formulate this as a certainty.
+He formulated it as a hypothesis worth pursuing seriously: it is possible that life reached the Earth this way.

 Crick was no mystic.
 He was no esotericist.
 He was one of the most precise scientific thinkers of the twentieth century, decorated with the Nobel Prize in Physiology or Medicine.
-And he found himself driven to this thesis by two findings: first by the universality of the genetic code, and second by the presence of molybdenum.
-Molybdenum is an exceedingly rare element on Earth, present in the surface at a concentration of only about 0.02 percent, yet it plays a disproportionate role in the biochemistry of all known life forms.
-If life had originated on Earth, one would expect it to preferentially utilize the abundant elements.
-That it is instead built on a rare element that might be abundant on another planet was for Crick and Orgel a possible indication of an extraterrestrial origin.
+And he and Orgel were pushed toward the thesis by two findings, both of which they were careful to call weak.
+The first was the universality of the genetic code.
+The second was molybdenum.
+Molybdenum is rare in the Earth’s crust, present at a concentration Crick and Orgel put at only about 0.02 percent, well below chemically similar metals like chromium and nickel, yet it plays a disproportionate role in the biochemistry of all known life.
+If life had originated here, one might expect it to lean on the abundant elements.
+That it instead leans on a scarce one, which could be abundant somewhere else, struck them as a possible fingerprint of an extraterrestrial origin.
+The molybdenum point did not go unchallenged.
+Within a year, other workers pointed out that molybdenum is far less scarce in seawater than in the average crust, which weakens the comparison considerably, and Crick himself ranked it as one of two weak facts, not a proof.
+I treat it the same way, as a thread worth pulling, not a verdict.

-In 1981, Crick dedicated an independent book to the subject, titled Life Itself.
-He developed there the argument that the probability of an Earth-based origin of life is so low that an external source, meaning an intelligent influence from outside Earth, must be seriously considered scientifically.
-The codiscoverer of the DNA structure was saying essentially what I am saying in this article.
-And it was ignored, because it fits into none of the available institutional drawers.
+In 1981, Crick gave the subject a book of its own, titled Life Itself (Crick, F. H. C., 1981, Life Itself: Its Origin and Nature, Simon and Schuster).
+He developed the argument that the probability of a purely Earth-based origin of life is low enough that an external source, an intelligent influence from off the planet, deserves serious scientific consideration.
+The codiscoverer of the structure of DNA was saying, in substance, what I am saying in this article.
+And it was ignored, because it fit into none of the available institutional drawers.

 The Mystery of the Universal Language

 There is in all of biology barely a fact so remarkable as the universality of the genetic code, and barely one more rarely discussed in its full significance.
-The genetic code is the rule by which nucleotide triplets, meaning sequences of three of the four DNA bases adenine, thymine, guanine, and cytosine, are translated into amino acids that are then assembled into proteins.
-There are 64 possible triplets and 20 amino acids, which means the code offers considerable latitude: multiple triplets can encode the same amino acid, and many other assignment systems would work just as well.
+The genetic code is the rule by which nucleotide triplets, sequences of three of the four DNA bases adenine, thymine, guanine, and cytosine, are translated into amino acids that are then assembled into proteins.
+There are 64 possible triplets and 20 amino acids, which means the code carries considerable latitude.
+Multiple triplets can encode the same amino acid, and many other assignment systems would have worked just as well.

 And yet: all known living organisms on Earth, bacteria, fungi, plants, animals including humans, use with minimal and well-documented exceptions the same genetic code.
-A triplet that encodes the amino acid methionine in a human ribosome encodes the same amino acid in a bacterium living in the deep sea, in a fungus decomposing a rotten tree stump, in an octopus, in a roundworm, in an elephant.
+A triplet that encodes the amino acid methionine in a human ribosome encodes the same amino acid in a bacterium in the deep sea, in a fungus rotting a tree stump, in an octopus, in a roundworm, in an elephant.

 That is not a necessity.
 It is a choice.
-Different codes would work equally well, and if life on Earth had developed multiple times independently, one would expect different lineages to use different codes, just as different human cultures developed different writing systems to fulfill the same function.
-The universality of the genetic code is the strongest available evidence that all life on Earth traces back to a single common origin, a single founding moment in which the code was established and then, through the entire history of evolution, conserved unchanged (Koonin, E. V., and Novozhilov, A. S., 2009, Origin and evolution of the genetic code: The universal enigma, IUBMB Life, 61(2), 99-111).
+Different codes would work equally well, and if life on Earth had arisen several times independently, one would expect different lineages to use different codes, the way different human cultures invented different scripts for the same task.
+The universality of the code is the strongest available evidence that all life on Earth traces back to a single common origin, a single founding moment in which the code was fixed and then conserved, almost unchanged, through the entire history of evolution (Koonin, E. V., and Novozhilov, A. S., 2009, Origin and evolution of the genetic code: The universal enigma, IUBMB Life, 61(2), 99-111).
+Recent work continues to read the deep ancestry of that code directly off the proteins that date back to LUCA itself (Wehbi, S., et al., 2024, Order of amino acid recruitment into the genetic code resolved by last universal common ancestor’s protein domains, Proceedings of the National Academy of Sciences, 121(52), e2410311121).

 One language for everything.
-One blueprint that no subsequent biological system departs from, because it is anchored in the architecture.
+One blueprint that no later biological system departs from, because it is anchored in the architecture.

 What the Ancients Chiseled Into Stone

-With that eye I look at the sarcophagus lid of the Maya ruler K’inich Janaab’ Pakal, discovered in 1952 beneath the Temple of Inscriptions in Palenque, Mexico, dated to the seventh century of the common era.
+With that eye I look at the sarcophagus lid of the Maya ruler K’inich Janaab’ Pakal, discovered in 1952 beneath the Temple of the Inscriptions in Palenque, Mexico, dated to the seventh century of the common era.
 The image shows a human figure in a forward-leaning, semi-reclined position.
-The figure has its hands in a position that creates the impression of manipulating controls.
-Below the figure are flame-like patterns.
-Around the figure run curved, tubular structures.
-The upper body of the figure is surrounded by an enclosed environment that resembles the boundaries of a unit separated from the outside world.
+The figure’s hands sit in a posture that creates the impression of manipulating controls.
+Below the figure run flame-like patterns.
+Around it run curved, tubular structures.
+The upper body is enclosed in an environment that resembles the boundary of a unit sealed off from the world outside.

-Mainstream archaeology interprets this image as a depiction of Pakal’s death and his journey into the Maya underworld Xibalba, in the context of Maya cosmology and World Tree symbolism.
-That is a coherent interpretation, embedded in the cultural framework of Maya imagery.
+Mainstream archaeology reads this image as a depiction of Pakal’s death and his journey into the Maya underworld Xibalba, in the framework of Maya cosmology and World Tree symbolism.
+That is a coherent interpretation, embedded in the cultural grammar of Maya imagery.
 I do not contest it.
-I note that two coherent interpretations of the same image can coexist, and that the institutional preference for one interpretation does not cause the other to disappear.
+I note only that two coherent interpretations of one image can coexist, and that the institutional preference for one does not make the other disappear.

-What the sculptor chiseled into the sarcophagus lid, he must somehow have perceived or received as transmitted knowledge.
-If it was a spiritual abstraction, why does the image in its overall composition so strikingly resemble a pilot in a cockpit, without the sculptor having ever been able to see a cockpit?
-How do we explain that cultures in no known connection to each other, on different continents, with different writing systems and different religious frameworks, independently produced figures in garments resembling protective suits, depicted flying objects, and described beings that came from the sky?
+Whatever the sculptor carved into that lid, he had to have perceived it somehow, or received it as transmitted knowledge.
+If it was pure spiritual abstraction, why does the composition so strikingly resemble a pilot in a cockpit, an arrangement the sculptor could never have seen?
+And how do we explain that cultures with no known connection to one another, on different continents, with different scripts and different religious frameworks, independently produced figures in garments resembling protective suits, depicted flying objects, and described beings that came down from the sky?

-Egyptian tomb art contains across dynasties and sites depictions that the majority of scholarship classifies as mythological, but that a significant minority of researchers interprets as records of something the artists observed or received as transmitted accounts.
-The Dendera reliefs, which some read as stylized depictions of mythological deities and others as technical illustrations of illuminating devices, have to this day received no conclusive interpretation that explains all the findings.
+Egyptian tomb art carries, across dynasties and sites, depictions that most scholarship classifies as mythological and that a serious minority of researchers reads as records of something the artists observed or were told.
+The Dendera reliefs, read by some as stylized images of deities and by others as technical illustrations of illuminating devices, have to this day received no single interpretation that accounts for all the details.

-I am not saying that these images prove encounters with extraterrestrial intelligence.
-I am saying that a civilization capable of building the Great Pyramid of Giza, a structure whose internal dimensional tolerances are in the millimeter range and whose astronomical alignment to geographic coordinates and celestial constellations we could barely replicate with modern machinery, was no civilization of primitives to be treated with condescension.
+I am not saying these images prove contact with extraterrestrial intelligence.
+I am saying that a civilization able to build the Great Pyramid of Giza, with its astronomical alignment to the cardinal directions and its construction precision that still impresses engineers today, was no civilization of primitives to be patronized.
 Something made them capable of what they were capable of.
-Something that has not yet found sufficient explanation in our models of human development.
+Something that our models of human development have not yet fully explained.

-And every archaeologist who has spent enough decades on excavation sites, who is honest with himself when no one is listening, has had that moment in which he stood before a finding and thought: this cannot actually be.
-And then he set it aside, because the institutional consequences of not setting it aside were too heavy.
+And every archaeologist who has spent enough decades on excavation sites, who is honest with himself when no one is listening, has had that moment standing in front of a finding and thinking: this cannot actually be.
+And then he set it aside, because the institutional cost of not setting it aside was too high.

 The Universe Was Not Built for Us, and That Is the Point

 Now the simplest argument.
-The one about which I need to spend the fewest words, because it speaks for itself.
+The one on which I need to spend the fewest words, because it makes itself.

-The observable universe contains, according to current estimates, two trillion galaxies.
-Each galaxy contains on average one hundred billion stars.
-Our galaxy, the Milky Way, with its approximately two hundred billion stars, is entirely unremarkable in its size and complexity, an average specimen of the most common galaxy class.
-The total number of stars in the observable universe is estimated at approximately ten to the power of twenty-four, a number for which the human brain has no intuitive equivalent.
+The observable universe contains, on current estimates, around two trillion galaxies.
+Each contains on average a hundred billion stars.
+Our own galaxy, the Milky Way, with its roughly two hundred billion stars, is entirely unremarkable in size and complexity, an average specimen of the most common galaxy class.
+The total number of stars in the observable universe is estimated at around ten to the power of twenty-four, a figure for which the human brain has no intuitive handle.

-And around a significant fraction of these stars orbit planets.
+And around a large fraction of those stars, planets orbit.
 The Kepler space telescope and its successors have shown that planets are not the exception but the rule.
-For the Milky Way alone, several hundred billion planets are estimated, a substantial fraction of which lie in the habitable zone of their stars.
-The Drake equation, formulated in 1961 by radio astronomer Frank Drake, estimates the number of technological civilizations that might currently be active in the Milky Way, and delivers depending on parameter choices results between one and several thousand (Drake, F. D., 1961, Project Ozma, Physics Today, 14(4), 40-46).
+For the Milky Way alone, several hundred billion planets are estimated, a substantial share of them in the habitable zone of their stars.
+The Drake equation, formulated by the radio astronomer Frank Drake in 1961 at the Green Bank conference, estimates the number of technological civilizations that might be active in the Milky Way right now, and depending on the parameter choices it returns anything from one to several thousand.

-Anyone who in this context believes that Homo sapiens on the third planet of an unremarkable star in an unremarkable galaxy is the only intelligent life form that has ever existed in this structure is making no modest statement.
-He is making the most anthropocentric statement possible in this universe.
-He is saying: all of that, two trillion galaxies, ten to the power of twenty-four stars, fifteen billion years of cosmic history, was produced so that we could sit here and use smartphones.
+Anyone who, in this context, believes that Homo sapiens on the third planet of an unremarkable star in an unremarkable galaxy is the only intelligent life form that has ever existed in this structure is not making a modest claim.
+He is making the most anthropocentric claim available in this universe.
+He is saying: all of it, two trillion galaxies, ten to the power of twenty-four stars, 13.8 billion years of cosmic history, was produced so that we could sit here and scroll through our phones.
 That is not science.
 It is the exact opposite of modesty.

-What I believe instead is that the universe contains intelligence we have not documented, that some of that intelligence is older than our species by timescales that dwarf the entirety of human history, and that the origin of biological complexity on Earth, given what the probability calculations say about spontaneous generation, is considerably more consistent with what I call directed seeding than with a chemical accident in a primordial ocean.
+What I believe instead is that the universe contains intelligence we have not documented, that some of it is older than our species by timescales that dwarf the whole of human history, and that the origin of biological complexity on Earth, given what the probability calculations say about spontaneous generation, fits considerably better with what I call directed seeding than with a chemical accident in a warm pond.

 The Constructors

-For what I consider the most plausible explanation of the available evidence, I have chosen a name: the Constructors.
+For what I consider the most plausible reading of the available evidence, I have chosen a name: the Constructors.
 Not gods.
 Not in any religious sense.
 No beings that want to be worshipped, that hear prayers, that steer fates.
-Technologically advanced, biological entities, old on timescales against which the existence of Homo sapiens is a footnote, who had developed the capacity to design biological life, transport it, and establish it at a prepared location.
+Technologically advanced biological entities, old on timescales against which the existence of Homo sapiens is a footnote, who had developed the capacity to design biological life, transport it, and establish it at a prepared site.

-I once put this conviction into a publication, a manuscript I never released, because the criticism arrived before the manuscript was public.
-That kind of institutional preemptive rejection that meets anyone who poses the problem seriously and without a prefabricated answer.
-I stepped back from releasing it, not because the arguments had grown weaker, but because I recognized that certain debates need their time.
+I once wrote this conviction down in a manuscript I never released, because the criticism arrived before the manuscript did.
+That particular kind of institutional pre-emptive rejection that meets anyone who poses the problem seriously and without a prefabricated answer.
+I stepped back from publishing, not because the arguments had weakened, but because I had recognized that certain debates need their time.

 The time is now.

-The DNA molecule is, biochemically speaking, not the product of a gradual developmental process from simpler precursors through natural selection.
-That is not due to a conceptual failing of evolutionary theory, which for what it describes, namely the change and diversification of life on the basis of existing life, is excellently supported.
-The problem lies before evolution: in the first step, in the emergence of the self-replicating system itself.
+The DNA molecule is, biochemically, not the product of a gradual development from simpler precursors through natural selection.
+That is no failing of evolutionary theory, which for what it actually describes, the change and diversification of life on the basis of life that already exists, is excellently supported.
+The problem sits before evolution.
+In the first step.
+In the emergence of the self-replicating system itself.

 Selection requires replication.
 Replication requires an information system.
-The simplest known information system that enables replication is already substantial in its basic complexity.
-The nucleotide bases of DNA do not pair randomly, and they do not pair for physicochemical reasons inherent in their own molecular structure.
-The pairing adenine-thymine and guanine-cytosine is a property of the complete system, not of the individual components.
-A self-replicating system that is supposed to emerge from such a code must have this code completely before it can replicate.
-There is no intermediate state in which a half-finished genetic code replicates and is selected, because a half-finished genetic code does not replicate.
+The simplest known information system that allows replication is already substantial in its base complexity.
+The bases of DNA do not pair at random, and they do not pair for physicochemical reasons inherent in their own structure.
+The pairing of adenine with thymine and guanine with cytosine is a property of the complete system, not of the components in isolation.
+A self-replicating system that is supposed to grow out of such a code must have the code complete before it can replicate at all.
+There is no halfway state in which a half-finished genetic code replicates and gets selected, because a half-finished genetic code does not replicate.

-The Constructors, as my working hypothesis holds, did not create this system from nothing.
-They developed it somewhere else in a different biochemical context, over timescales and with technological means we do not know, and brought it to the early Earth at a point that aligns with what LUCA research describes: approximately 4.2 billion years ago, within 300 million years of the formation of a habitable planet, as a complete, complex, functional life system, immune system included.
+The Constructors, as my working hypothesis has it, did not conjure this system out of nothing.
+They developed it somewhere else, in a different biochemical context, over timescales and with means we do not know, and brought it to the early Earth at a moment that lines up with what the LUCA research describes: about 4.2 billion years ago, within 300 million years of a habitable planet forming, as a complete, complex, functional living system, immune system included.

-Evolution did everything else afterward.
-The diversification of life, the emergence of eukaryotes, multicellular organisms, plants, animals, humans, all of that is evolutionary biology, and I do not doubt it.
-What I doubt is that the starting point, the first 2,600 proteins, the complete replication system, the universal genetic code, appeared in 300 million years on a planet under asteroid bombardment from chemical accident.
+Evolution did everything afterward.
+The diversification of life, the rise of eukaryotes, multicellular organisms, plants, animals, humans, all of that is evolutionary biology, and I do not doubt it.
+What I doubt is that the starting point, the first 2,600 proteins, the complete replication system, the universal code, assembled itself in 300 million years on a planet under bombardment out of chemical accident.

 The Single Cell That Shows Everything

-There is an image made available in 2024 through super-resolution microscopy, a three-dimensional visualization of a single human cell at nanoscale resolution, and anyone who looks at it without stopping is not looking carefully enough (Andronov, L., et al., 2024, Nanoscale subcellular architecture revealed by multicolor three-dimensional super-resolution imaging, Nature Communications, 15, 4174).
-What that image shows is no simple bag of chemicals.
-What it shows is a city, in the fullest sense of that word, with specialized districts, with transportation infrastructure running between them, with communication systems, with energy production, with waste processing, with quality control, with repair mechanisms, with archival systems storing information in a format of extraordinary compactness and precision, all coordinated, all functioning simultaneously.
+There is an image, made possible by the multicolor three-dimensional super-resolution microscopy of the past years, that resolves a single mammalian cell down to the nanoscale, and anyone who looks at it without stopping is not looking carefully enough (Zhang, Y., et al., 2020, Nanoscale subcellular architecture revealed by multicolor three-dimensional salvaged fluorescence imaging, Nature Methods, 17, 225-231).
+What it shows is no simple bag of chemicals.
+It shows a city, in the full sense of the word, with specialized districts, with transport infrastructure running between them, with communication systems, energy production, waste processing, quality control, repair crews, and archives that store information at a density and precision our own engineering cannot match, all coordinated, all running at once.

-The DNA in a single human cell, if unspooled, would stretch approximately two meters.
-Every cell in the human body contains the same two meters of tightly coiled information, and the human body contains approximately thirty-seven trillion cells.
-The information in that DNA encodes not only the proteins required to build and maintain the body, but the regulatory systems governing when and where each protein is expressed, the timing mechanisms coordinating development, the error-correction systems catching and repairing copying mistakes, and the mechanisms by which the entire system replicates itself with extraordinary fidelity.
+The DNA in a single human cell, unspooled, would reach about two meters.
+Every cell in the body holds the same two meters of tightly wound information, and the body holds roughly thirty-seven trillion cells.
+That DNA encodes not only the proteins needed to build and maintain the body, but the regulatory systems that decide when and where each protein is made, the timing mechanisms that coordinate development, the error-correction systems that catch and repair copying mistakes, and the machinery by which the whole thing copies itself with extraordinary fidelity.

-That is not the product of a tornado passing through a junkyard, to use Hoyle’s own analogy.
-That is an engineering achievement of a sophistication we cannot currently replicate, that we are only beginning to understand, and whose origin, if we take the probability calculations seriously, cannot be explained by the randomness of chemistry alone.
+That is not the product of a tornado blowing through a junkyard, to borrow Hoyle’s own image.
+It is an engineering achievement of a sophistication we cannot currently reproduce, that we are only beginning to understand, and whose origin, if we take the probability calculations seriously, cannot be charged to the randomness of chemistry alone.

 Homo sapiens: The Most Brilliant and the Most Self-Destructive Creature This Planet Has Ever Produced

 The result of this process, Homo sapiens, is the most remarkable and the most catastrophically self-destructive thing this planet has produced.
-Both simultaneously, and I mean both with the same seriousness.
+Both at once, and I mean both with the same seriousness.

 We can decode the genome.
 We have set foot on the moon.
-We have built machines that perform calculations in seconds for which a human brain would need millions of years.
-We have defeated diseases, reduced famines, doubled average life expectancy in two centuries.
-The quantity of accumulated knowledge that humanity possesses today exceeds any comparison with any earlier point.
+We have built machines that run in seconds calculations a human brain would need millions of years for.
+We have defeated diseases, cut famine, doubled average life expectancy in two centuries.
+The sheer mass of accumulated knowledge that humanity holds today is beyond comparison with any earlier point.

-And with all that knowledge we fight wars over lines drawn on maps.
-We destroy ecosystems that we need for our own survival.
+And with all of it we fight wars over lines drawn on maps.
+We dismantle the ecosystems we need to survive.
 We repeat the same fundamental errors, generation after generation, with a consistency that would be frightening if it were not so familiar.
-Homo sapiens is, in terms of his cognitive capacities, the result of a construction of extraordinary sophistication.
-In terms of his collective behavioral steering, he is an unfinished experiment.
+In its cognitive capacities, Homo sapiens is the output of a construction of extraordinary sophistication.
+In its collective behavioral steering, it is an unfinished experiment.

 I do not believe we will stop making these errors.
 I believe the pattern sits too deep to be corrected by the accumulation of knowledge alone.
 Knowledge we have.
-What we lack is the wisdom to use it, and wisdom is not downloadable, not transmissible by curriculum, not genetically stably heritable.
-Every generation must work it out afresh, and most fail.
+What we lack is the wisdom to use it, and wisdom is not downloadable, not transmissible by curriculum, not stably heritable in the genes.
+Every generation has to earn it again, and most fail.

 That is not pessimism.
 It is a finding.
-Whoever is mistaken about a finding cannot treat the underlying problem.
+And whoever is mistaken about a finding cannot treat the problem underneath it.

 The Question No Believer Asks